-Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools
+Prompt Engineering Tools: Things You Must Know to Gain Maximum Value From Gen AI

 When ChatGPT was introduced to the public, everyone got instantly hooked.
 But soon it became obvious that the tool itself isn’t of great help if you don’t know how to use it.
-The same applies to any Gen AI tool, whether it’s an image generator or a code-writing tool.
+The same applies to any Gen AI solution, whether it’s an image generator or a code-writing tool.
 Using GitHub Copilot to write code in seconds sounds impressive but without good prompts, it is only a pipe dream.

-That’s when prompt engineering steps in.
+That’s when prompt engineering tools step in.
 At Flyaps, we have hands-on experience building generative AI solutions for our clients.
-We also experiment with different use cases in our company, creating various prompts and seeing how they improve our work processes.
-In this article, we’ll share what we learned after experimenting with different LLMs and how to write prompts that AI perfectly understands.
+We also experiment with different use cases in our company, creating various AI prompts and seeing how they improve our work processes.

 But before diving into the topic, let’s first settle on what exactly prompt engineering is.